-So here’s how it all started, I’m a proud Penn State freshman and a nervous wreck.
-I already knew I did not belong, thanks to my HS guidance counselor, but I’m here anyway.
+So here’s how it all started.
+I’m a proud Penn State freshman and a nervous wreck.
+I already knew I did not belong at this institution – thanks to my high school guidance counselor – but I’m here anyway, grabbing all of my books from the university bookstore.

-In the bookstore, grabbing all of the books on my list.
-I get to the register and hear “that will be $360”, I took a deep breath and I asked her to put them aside and I will be back to pick them up.
-Leaving the bookstore, a man standing there with a clipboard asks me, “do you want to pay for your books today?”
-I thought, WOW I’m saved!
-I completed the application, gave him all of my information and he walked me back to the bookstore and I walked out with my books.
+When I got to the register, I learned “that will be $360.”
+I took a deep breath, and I asked the cashier to put them aside until I could come back to pick them up.
+As I left the bookstore, a man standing outside the store with a clipboard asked if I needed to pay for my books.
+I thought, “WOW, I’m saved!”
+After completing the application and giving him all of my information, he took me back to the bookstore and I walked out with my books.
 I felt so proud.

-See…the assumption of my parents taking care of me while in college did not apply.
-I had no scholarships, no sponsorship and no clue what I was getting myself into.
+See… Unlike other students, the idea of my parents taking care of me in college was not an option.
+I had no scholarships, no sponsorship, and no clue what I was getting myself into.

-My part time retail job kept me fed and a roof over my head.
-I had not other choice but to rely on my credit cards.
-The overdrafts and late payment fees were consistent and balance transfers were the only other way out for me.
+My part-time retail job kept me fed and a roof over my head.
+I had no other choice but to rely on my credit cards.
+The overdrafts and late payment fees were consistent, and balance transfers were the only other way out for me.

-None of the jobs I had were enough to cover my financial responsibilities.
-Every paycheck was like a raffle, which bill gets paid today.
+None of the jobs I had paid enough to cover my financial responsibilities.
+Every paycheck I would sit there, and like a raffle, I’d ask myself, “which bill gets paid today?”
 And every paycheck I cried until I had no money left.
-There were times when I said screw this and treated myself to some retail therapy to help with my depression, the depression that was triggered by my financial insecurity.
+There were times when I said screw this and treated myself to some retail therapy to help with my depression – the depression that was triggered by my financial insecurity.

 The cycle continued, even when I had a “good” job.
 This time I was able to make the minimum payments.
-But my balances never went down, some were actually going up… because of the annual fee I did not realize existed.
+But my balances never went down, and some were actually going up because of the annual fee I did not realize existed.

-I graduated with a Masters degree, got a “better” job but still living paycheck to paycheck, now with a hefty school loan.
+I graduated with a Masters degree and got a “better” job – but still living paycheck to paycheck, now with a hefty school loan.
 And any additional income from this “better job” went straight to my school loan.
 Nothing was adding up.

 Every time I had to sit in a pile of bills, I would beat myself up.
 What is wrong with me?
-I just can’t get it together.
+I just can’t get it together, I would think.

 I can’t help but imagine, if I had the financial knowledge I have today, back then, where would I be now?